We think this TV show stands out for:

 This series matches the musical competitiveness of American Idol but attempts to do so by underscoring the importance of vocal ability rather than looks and image.
 Part of this is accomplished by showcasing legitimately talented singers who successfully make it to the final on-camera auditions, rather than highlighting lackluster and/or musically challenged hopefuls for a laugh.

 Much is made about the coaches' talent and celebrity status, but their primary function is to mentor the new artists rather than amuse viewers by insulting contestants and/or creating tabloid-worthy drama.
 Their ability and desire to constructively critique contestants in a way that's both honest and encouraging also creates a lot of positive energy.
-Overall, it's a formula that successfully creates an entertaining viewing experience that feels genuine.
+Overall, The Voice has a formula that successfully creates an entertaining viewing experience that feels genuine.

 How can critiques be helpful to those who want a career in the music industry?
 What's the difference between constructive and destructive criticism?